I was talking very earnestly to my wife the other day about how much the work we conversion optimization experts do is actually a lot like physics.

 If I were to elaborate a set of principles on Law Firm Conversion Thermodynamics, the first law would be: Micro-conversions are still conversions.

 Let’s go back to my (admittedly laughable but still useful) analogy to light.
 If ClickTale is what helps you track the path of motion of your light rays/site visitors, then micro-conversions are the strategically placed mirrors that can refract or reflect those rays toward conversion.
 Micro-conversions, if you’re wondering, are small actions that allow a visitor, who may not be ready to make a firm decision yet, show interest with a tiny, noncommital step.
 This could be anything from engaging with the live-chat function on your site to liking your firm’s page on Google + or Facebook or Twitter.
-(Read more details about other types of micro-conversions at this excellent post at the ABA’s Law Practice Today blog.)

 The thing we conversion optimization physicists experts know and that the visitors themselves probably don’t realize, is that these noncommital little clicks are actually a commitment.
 Micro-conversions function rather like a psychological “prime” that sets the direction of trajectory.
 They represent an opportunity to generate momentum among visitors whose compass needle is already pointed at conversion.